Kuomintang: In Taiwan: 1945–present

-Prior to this, the party's voters had defected to both the PFP and TSU, and the KMT did poorly in the December 2001 legislative elections and lost its position as the largest party in the Legislative Yuan.
-However, the party did well in the 2002 local government mayoral and council election with Ma Ying-jeou, its candidate for Taipei mayor, winning reelection by a landslide and its candidate for Kaohsiung mayor narrowly losing but doing surprisingly well.
+Before that, the party's voters had defected to both the PFP and TSU, and the KMT did poorly in the December 2001 legislative elections and lost its position as the largest party in the Legislative Yuan.
+But the party did well in the 2002 mayoral and council elections, with Ma Ying-jeou, its candidate for Taipei mayor, reelected by a landslide and its candidate for Kaohsiung mayor narrowly losing but doing surprisingly well.
 Since 2002, the KMT and PFP have coordinated electoral strategies.
-In 2004, the KMT and PFP ran a joint presidential ticket, with Lien running for president and Soong running for vice-president.
+In 2004, the KMT and PFP ran a joint presidential ticket, with Lien running for president and Soong for vice-president.

 The loss of the presidential election of 2004 to DPP President Chen Shui-bian by merely over 30,000 votes was a bitter disappointment to party members, leading to large scale rallies for several weeks protesting alleged electoral fraud and the "odd circumstances" of the shooting of President Chen.
 However, the fortunes of the party were greatly improved when the KMT did well in the legislative elections held in December 2004 by maintaining its support in southern Taiwan achieving a majority for the Pan-Blue Coalition.

 Soon after the election, there appeared to be a falling out with the KMT's junior partner, the People First Party and talk of a merger seemed to have ended.
 This split appeared to widen in early 2005, as the leader of the PFP, James Soong appeared to be reconciling with President Chen Shui-Bian and the Democratic Progressive Party.
 Many PFP members including legislators and municipal leaders have since defected to the KMT, and the PFP is seen as a fading party.

 In 2005, Ma Ying-jeou became KMT chairman defeating speaker Wang Jin-pyng in the first public election for KMT chairmanship.
 The KMT won a decisive victory in the 3-in-1 local elections of December 2005, replacing the DPP as the largest party at the local level.
 This was seen as a major victory for the party ahead of legislative elections in 2007.
 There were elections for the two municipalities of the ROC, Taipei and Kaohsiung in December 2006.
 The KMT won a clear victory in Taipei, but lost to the DPP in the southern city of Kaohsiung by the slim margin of 1,100 votes.